francescadag/NGSI-LDBrokerManager/README.md

 Below are some examples of requests to the Context Broker to obtain information about the federated catalogues in Idra.

-### Request for notification regarding the federation of a specific catalogue
+### Request for notification regarding the federation of a specific Catalogue

 ```yml
 {